svlauer/example-sentences/README.md

 ```latex
 \usepackage{example_sentences}
 ```

-There are some package options, which will be described later in this document.

 ## Basic Usage: Zero learning curve

 If you know how to use the `enumerate` environment LaTeX provides, you already